thma/generic-persistence/README.md

 (POJOs)](https://en.wikipedia.org/wiki/Plain_old_Java_object) without all the boilerplate and dependencies on awkward frameworks.
 -->

-The *functional goal* of my persistence layer is to provide hassle-free RDBMS Persistence for Haskell data types in record notation (for brevity I call them *Entities*).
+The *functional goal* of my persistence layer is to provide hassle-free RDBMS persistence for Haskell data types in Record notation (for brevity I call them *Entities*).

 That is, it must provide means for inserting, updating, deleting and quering such enties to/from relational databases.

 Not in scope for the current state of the library are things like: